xuankimtran/docs-1/pages/katalon-analytics/docs/ip-settings.md

 ## Configure IP Address Restrictions

-You can whitelist which IP addresses/ranges that are allowed access to your system by following these steps:
+You can whitelist IP addresses individually or by range to grant access to your system.
+Follow these steps:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login).